1867

 appearing directly ahead of Titanic.

-iceberg dead ahead about 500 yards away towering some 55-60 feet
+dead ahead about 500 yards away towering some 55-60 feet above the

-above the water.
-They immediately sound the warning bell with three
+water.
+They immediately sound the warning bell with three sharp rings

-sharp rings and telephone down to the bridge: "Iceberg right ahead."
+and telephone down to the bridge: "Iceberg right ahead."
+Sixth Officer

-Sixth Officer Moody on bridge acknowledges warning, relays message
+Moody on bridge acknowledges warning, relays message to Murdoch who

-to Murdoch who instinctively calls "hard-a-starboard" to helmsman
+instinctively calls "hard-a-starboard" to helmsman and orders engine

-and orders engine room to stop engines and then full astern.
-Murdoch
+room to stop engines and then full astern.
+Murdoch then activates lever

 11:50 PM: During first ten minutes after impact, water rises 14 feet